sparkartgroup/pagination/README.md

 ```

 The attributes are:
+- count: A function that accepts one argument: the fetched data; and returns the number of fetched items.
 - limit: The number of posts to return (default: null).
 - offset: Post number to start at (default: 0).
 - parameterNames: